-Such a long simulation can take about a day.
+A long simulation can take about a day.
 With tmux, you can keep the program running after logging out.

 '''

 $ tmux

-$ ./geos.mp | tee run.log
+$ ./gcclassic | tee run.log

 Type 'Ctrl + b', and then type 'd', to detach from the tmux session

 $ tail -f run.log # display the output message dynamically

 Type 'Ctrl + c' to quit the message display.
 Won't affect model simulation.

 '''